 If you do not already have one, consider getting a debit card that does not charge foreign transaction fees or fees for using ATMs from other banks.
-I recommend opening a SoFi Money account because it does not charge foreign transaction fees and also rebates ATM fees imposed by other banks.
-(You can also earn an easy $50 just for opening the account using my referral link.)
+If you live in the United States, I suggest a Schwab Bank High Yield Investor Checking account which gives you unlimited ATM fee rebates.

-Ideally, you should have at least 2 credit cards and 2 debit cards with you.
+Ideally, you should bring at least 2 credit cards and 2 debit cards with you.
 While you can make due with one of each, I like to have 2 in case one is stolen, lost or the bank puts a hold on my account due to suspicious activity.

 7. Let your bank know your travel plans.

 Make sure to contact all banks that have issued your credit, debit and ATM cards and let them know of your travel plans.
 If you do not let your bank know you will be traveling abroad, when they see foreign charges they could put a hold on your account for suspicious activity.
 Some banks make it very easy to let them know you are traveling abroad and have online forms to let them know of your travel plans from your online banking account.